huggingface/transformers/docs/source/model_summary.rst

 This is a summary of the models available in 🤗 Transformers.
 It assumes you’re familiar with the original `transformer model <https://arxiv.org/abs/1706.03762>`_.
 For a gentle introduction check the `annotated transformer
 <http://nlp.seas.harvard.edu/2018/04/03/attention.html>`_.
 Here we focus on the high-level differences between the
 models.
 You can check them more in detail in their respective documentation.
-Also checkout the :doc:`pretrained model page </pretrained_models>` to see the checkpoints available for each type of model and all `the community models
+Also check out the :doc:`pretrained model page </pretrained_models>` to see the checkpoints available for each type of model and all `the community models
 <https://huggingface.co/models>`_.